-15. According to hedonism, your life is good for you to the extent that you a. experience pleasure and avoid pain. b. accomplish your goals. c. live morally. d. all of the above 16.
-To say that something is instrumentally valuable means that it is a. good for its own sake. b. good because it helps us to achieve some other good. c. good both for its own sake and for what it helps us to achieve. d. useful to think it is valuable, even if it isn't really valuable.
-Appears on the student website.
-17. A theory of well-being is supposed to tell us a. which policies will make people better off. b. why we ought to try to make other people's lives better. c. which things are instrumentally good for us. d. which things are intrinsically good for us.
-Appears on the student website.
-18. Which of the following does the hedonist believe is intrinsically valuable? a. the pain of exercising b. the good health that is a result of exercise c. the happiness that accompanies being healthy d. all of the above Appears on the student website.
-19. Hedonists make an important distinction between and pleasure a. present; future b. physical; attitudinal c. aesthetic; emotional d. analytic; synthetic Appears on the student website. • 20.
-Who is widely regarded as the first great hedonist in Western philosophy? a.
-Plato b.
-Aristotle c.
-John Stuart Mill d.
-Epicurus\
+- b. intellectual and artistic pleasures are better than physical pleasures. - c. physical pleasures are better than intellectual and artistic pleasures. - d. only pleasures resulting from had work are valuable. - 15.
+According to hedonism, your life is good for you to the extent that - a. you experience pleasure and avoid pain. - b. you accomplish your goals. - c. you live morally. - d.
+All of the above - 16.
+What does it mean to say that something is instrumentally valuable? - a.
+It is good for its own sake. - b.
+It is good because it helps us to achieve some other good. - c.
+It is good both for its own sake and for what it helps us to achieve. - d.
+It is useful to think it is valuable, even if it isn't really valuable.

+- 17. What is a theory of well-being supposed to tell us? - a.
+Which policies will make people better off - b.
+Why we ought to try to make other people's lives better - c.
+Which things are instrumentally good for us - d.
+Which things are intrinsically good for us

+- 18. Which of the following does the hedonist believe is intrinsically valuable? - a.
+The pain of exercising - b.
+The good health that is a result of exercise - c.
+The happiness that accompanies being healthy - d.
+All of the above

+- 19. Which of the following is an important distinction for hedonists?

+- a.
+Present vs. future pleasure

+- b.
+Physical vs. attitudinal pleasure

+- c.
+Aesthetic vs. emotional pleasure

+- d.
+Analytic vs. synthetic pleasure

+- 20. Who is widely regarded as the first great hedonist in Western philosophy?

+- a.
+Plato

+- b.
+Aristotle

+- c.
+John Stuart Mill

+- d.
+Epicurus

-- 21. Which of the following is an attraction of hedonism? - a.
+21. Which of the following is an attraction of hedonism?

+- a.
 It allows us to explain why people fear lobotomies. - b.
 Accepting it frees us from moral obligations to others. - c.
-It explains why there are many different types of good life.\ - d. all of the above
+It explains why there are many different types of good life. - d.
+All of the above

-- 22. Hedonists typically support the claim that happiness has intrinsic value by - a. claiming that it can be proven on the basis of other principles. - b. admitting it cannot be proven but must be accepted based on faith. - c. claiming it is self-evident and is a starting point for thinking about well-being.\ - d. admitting that it is not true but recommending that we believe it because it is useful.
-Appears on the student website. - 23.
-How do hedonists regard most rules about how to live a good life? - a.
-Such rules are not very useful but not necessarily harmful. - b.
-Many such rules are correct and have no exceptions. - c.
+- 22. How do hedonists typically support the claim that happiness has intrinsic value? - a.
+They claim that it can be proven on the basis of other principles. - b.
+They admit it cannot be proven, but must be accepted based on faith. - c.
+They claim it is self-evident, and is a starting point for thinking about well-being. - d.
+They admit that it is not true, but recommend that we believe it because it is useful.

+- 23. How do hedonists regard most rules about how to live a good life? - a.
+Such rules are not very useful, but not necessarily harmful. - b.
+Many such rules are correct, and have no exceptions. - c.
 Such rules are merely tools of those in power, used to subordinate others. - d.
-Many such rules are useful, but they have exceptions.\
+Many such rules are useful, but they have exceptions.

 - 24. What would a hedonist say about a person who sometimes enjoyed his or her own pain? - a.
-Pain would sometimes be good for such a person.\ - b.
+Pain would sometimes be good for such a person. - b.
 Pain would never be good for such a person. - c.
 Hedonism would not apply to such a person. - d.
 The existence of such a person would disprove hedonism.

 - 25. What is the point of Philippa Foot's example about the lobotomized patients? - a.
 Lobotomies make people unhappy and therefore are to be avoided. - b.
 Lobotomies make people happy and therefore are to be encouraged. - c.
 People with lobotomies are sometimes happy, and this is evidence for hedonism. - d.
-People with lobotomies are sometimes happy, and this is a problem for hedonism.\ Appears on the student website.
+People with lobotomies are sometimes happy, and this is a problem for hedonism.

-Chapter 2 Is Happiness All That Matters?
+Chapter 2: Is Happiness All That Matters?